-[Neural networks often have more than one output.
-This allows us to build multiple classifiers that share hidden units.
+[We might have more than one output so that we can build multiple classifiers that share hidden units.
 One of the interesting advantages of neural nets is that if you train multiple classifiers simultaneously, sometimes some of them come out better because they can take advantage of particularly useful hidden units that first emerged to support one of the other classifiers.]

-[We can add more hidden layers, and for image recognition tasks it's common to have 8 to 200 hidden layers.
+[We can add more hidden layers, and for some tasks it's common to have up to five hidden layers.
 There are many variations you can experiment with-for instance, you can have connections that go forward more than one layer.]